raulnq/Jal.Router/README.md

 	var bus = container.Resolve<IBus>();

-Use the BrokeredMessageBus class to send brokered messages to a queue
+Use the BrokeredMessageBus class to send brokered messages

     var message = new Message();

     _bus.Send(message, new Options());

-Use the BrokeredMessageBus class to reply brokered messages to a queue
+Use the BrokeredMessageBus class to publish brokered messages

-    var replymessage = new Message();
+    var message = new Message();

-    _bus.Reply(replymessage, existingcontext);
+    _bus.Publish(message, new Options());